federicocoppa75/MachineSimulation.NET/README.md

 ## Machine.DataSource.File.Json
 Class library for read/write data model from JSON file.

+## Machine.DataSource.File.Xml
+Class library for read data model from XML file.

+## Machine.Editor
+Application for edit the machine struct, the data could be load from files made by the applications of this solution or by data server.

 ## Machine.Steps.ViewModels
 Class library for define the viewmodels for manage machine steps.